|Microbevels front and back.|

 NOTE The belt sanders I own (3) are designed and sold to hobbyists who make occasional use the machine.
 They are all probably capable of thousands of hours of use.
 Below you will see a review of one of the cheapest belt sanders that has been used for sanding wooden parts for 10 years.
 This is much more demanding use than occasional tool grinding.

 If you are looking for an industrial machine - a machine that will get heavy use 40 hours a week for many years - you will have to spend a lot more than the $40 to $80 these machines cost.
 Industrial belt sanders/grinders cost from $2,500 to $5,000 and more.
 Single diamond grit belts can cost more than these small machines.

 These small machines were originally used by hobbyist wood workers to finish sand small projects.
 The rest supplied with these sanders is not a tool rest - it is a wooden object rest.
 The first one I bought was called a Belt Sander.

 In my use, they are belt grinders.
 Either name is fine, with perhaps a slight preference for belt grinder.
 A search for "belt grinder" got 306,000 hits, while a search for "belt sander" got 2,860,000 hits.

 Here are a few of the reasons why I prefer a belt sander:

-People have even clamped portable belt sanders upside down in a vise and use them.
+People have even clamped portable belt sanders upside down in a vice and use them.
 People also race portable belt sanders.

 The belt sander came with a large tool rest which could not be set to the angles needed for grinding edge tools - typically in the 20 to 30 degree range.
 You will have to make a new tool rest - details below.